 Here at Creative Bloq, we’re not against change: far from it.
 Every brand identity needs to evolve and change over time.
-And so whenever a new version of a well-known logo is released, we like to give it the benefit of the doubt, especially if it follows a logo design tip from the experts.
+So whenever a new version of a well-known logo is released, we like to give it the benefit of the doubt, especially if it follows a logo design tip from the experts.

 Rather than join the inevitable knee-jerk reaction against any redesign (which is nowadays amplified beyond all proportion by social media), our attitude is to sit back and wait a while for the new design to bed in, before making a rush to judgement.